Billecart-Salmon At A Glance

 Since 2003, the house is supported by the Frey group that owns 45% of Billecart-Salmon as well as a vineyard in Champagne and wine properties in the Rhone, Bordeaux, and Burgundy.

-In 2010, the house returned to the ancestral methods of vinification carried out in barrels, with a new oak winery of over 400 small and two large oak casks.
-In 2018, the house celebrated its 200 years of history with the inauguration of the new 24 large oak casks, rigorously selected from amongst the best coppers, which hold 80 hl.
+In 2010, the house reintroduced vinification in barrels, with a new oak winery of over 400 small and two large oak casks.
+In 2018, the house celebrated its 200 years of history with the inauguration of 24 large oak casks with a capacity of 80 hl.

 In 2019, Mathieu Roland-Billecart, representing the family’s seventh generation, took over from his cousin François who retired in the same year.
 The continuous and flawless transition between family members participated in the long-term success of Billecart-Salmon, whose motto is: “Give priority to quality, strive for excellence.”

 The house cultivates 100 ha, complemented with grapes from other vine growers for a total of 300 ha across 40 crus of Champagne, to produce about 2.5 million bottles per year.
 Most of the grapes come from a radius of 20 km around Epernay, from grands and premiers crus in the Montagne de Reims, the Vallée de la Marne, and the Côte des Blancs, planted with pinot noir, pinot meunier, and chardonnay.
 The family loves pinot meunier and use loads of it in their blends.
 In addition, they own and cultivate Clos Saint Hilaire, one of the few enclosed parcels of Champagne: 1 ha planted with pinot noir at the foot of the Mareuil-sur-Aÿ hill used to make a special champagne named after it.
-Chef de Cave François Domi, and more lately Florent Nys who took over from him in 2018 after working together for several years, apply the house’s special know-how in champagne making.
+Chef de Cave Florent Nys applies the house’s special know-how in champagne making.
 They use only the very first press (cuvée), they perform cold-settling of the musts eliminating wild yeasts and other heavy elements without the use of enzymes, filtering or centrifuging; they vinify the musts separately cru by cru and grape variety to keep the distinct expression of the terroirs and finally, they carry the fermentation at a lower temperature–in stainless steel and some in oak–for great finesse in the resulting wines with delicate and pure aromas.
 Reserve wines make for a great part of the non-vintage blends, more than 50% in their Brut Réserve.
 Bottle aging is never less than 30 months for non-vintage champagnes, and between three and 10 years for vintage champagnes.

 Billecart-Salmon champagnes are renowned for their finesse, delicacy, and balance, for uncomplicated, genuine, elegant pleasure.